 Intent

-In order to prepare pupils for their future learning in Geography, our scheme encourages a strong focus on developing both geographical skills and knowledge; critical thinking, with the ability to ask perceptive questions and explain and analyse evidence; the development of fieldwork skills across each year group; a deep interest and knowledge of pupils’ locality and how it differs from other areas of the world; and a growing understanding of geographical concepts, terms and vocabulary.
+In order to prepare pupils for their future learning in Geography, our curriculum encourages a strong focus on developing both geographical skills and knowledge; critical thinking, with the ability to ask perceptive questions and explain and analyse evidence; the development of fieldwork skills across each year group; a deep interest and knowledge of pupils’ locality and how it differs from other areas of the world; and a growing understanding of geographical concepts, terms and vocabulary.

 Implement